 There are thousands of older people now living alone in isolation.
-While family and friends can now visit safely, many of their usual services and activities are still not open.
+While family and friends can now visit safely or form support bubbles, many of the usual services and activities are still not open.
 Isolation and Loneliness can have crippling health impacts.

 - Risk assess each new client.
 Consider whether their needs can be met via Homeshare.

 - Where it is felt that support needs are too high refer and signpost to other support organisations, and the local authority.

 - Continue to carry out all the necessary checks on both the Homesharer and the Householder.
 Utilise existing support networks and family members that are in contact to assist with home checks, introduction meetings and anything else you might have done in person if this isn’t possible.